-His designs defy categorization or a singular style.
+Joe’s designs defy categorization or a singular style.
 Some projects have won praise for intricate engagement with historic surroundings while others have been noted as progressive contemporary expressions.
-What has been consistent in Joe’s work is a sensitivity to place and rejection of formulaic design.
+The one constant of Joe’s designs is a sensitivity to place and rejection of formulaic design.
 This defining influence has resulted in an authenticity of place that provides powerful connections to community pride, shared experiences and economic vitality.
-More than just building forms, Joe’s projects capture spirit and context.
+More than just building forms, Joe’s projects capture the spirit and context of each community.